 The scope of the measures is light sources.
-Light sources as defined by this act are always in scope, even when they are parts of 'containing products' such as e.g. luminaires, mirrors, fridges or shelves.
-However, the containing products themselves are not in scope of this act (but they may be in scope of other energy labelling acts).
-This means that this act eliminates the requirement of energy labelling of luminaires set out in Regulation (EU) 874/2012.
+Light sources as defined by this act are always in the scope, even when they are parts of 'containing products', such as luminaires, mirrors, fridges or shelves.
+However, the containing products themselves are not in the scope of this act (but they may be in the scope of other energy labelling acts).
+This means that this act eliminates the energy labelling requirement for luminaires set out in Regulation (EU) No 874/2012.

-The scope covers all lighting technologies, including incandescent, halogen, fluorescent, highintensity discharge and light-emitting diodes (both inorganic LED and organic OLED).
+The scope covers all lighting technologies, including incandescent, halogen, fluorescent, high-intensity discharge and light-emitting diodes (both inorganic LED and organic OLED).

 The definition of light sources is the same as that in the proposed act for ecodesign.
-However, fewer products are exempt under energy labelling than in the ecodesign act: while in the ecodesign regulation it is important to avoid the risk that light sources with special characteristics be unintentionally removed from the market, energy labelling of these light sources is useful, because the label will indicate the price to be paid, in terms of lower energy efficiency, to have the special characteristics.
+However, fewer products are exempt under energy labelling than in the ecodesign act.
+In the Ecodesign Regulation, it is important to avoid the risk that light sources with special characteristics are unintentionally removed from the market.
+However, energy labelling of these light sources is useful, because the label will indicate the price to be paid, in terms of lower energy efficiency, to have the special characteristics.
 Thus, there will be light sources which are exempt from ecodesign requirements but not from the energy labelling.